Cabbage Poriyal is a simple South Indian style cabbage stir fry with minimal spices and a garnish of coconut

 Recipe for Keerai Kootaan / Milagoottal and Cabbage Poriyal

-For Keerai Kootan
+For Keerai Kootaan

-For spice paste
+For Keerai Kootaan spice paste

 For Cabbage Curry / Cabbage Poriyal

-- Recipe for Keerai Kootan-Preparing the spinach:Take 2 bunches spinach.
+- Recipe for Keerai Kootan: We start by preparing the spinach.
+Take 2 bunches spinach.
 Pluck the leaves and tender stems.
 Washed thoroughly in bucket of sink full of water, several times.
 Chop finely.
 In a heavy pan, place the chopped spinach with a pinch of salt and 1/4 cup water.
 Boil the spinach till wilted and mash with back of a round ladle.
 Do not cover while cooking to retain green colour.

-- For spice paste:Fry the ingredients for spice paste in 1/2 tsp oil in a wok till dal turns golden-Grind the above with 1/4 cup of fresh grated coconut, using upto 1/4 cup water into a fine paste.
+- For spice paste, fry the ingredients for spice paste in 1/2 tsp oil in a wok till dal turns golden-Grind the above with 1/4 cup of fresh grated coconut, using upto 1/4 cup water into a fine paste.
 Remove from blender and keep aside.

 - For tempering:heat 1 tsp oil, to this add 1/2 tsp mustard seeds, 1 tsp udad dal, few curry leaves.
 Once seeds splutter and dal turns golden, transfer this tempering over the prepared kootan.

 - To prepare the South Indian Cabbage Stir Fry Curry / Cabbage Poriyal -In a large heavy-bottomed wok, heat the oil.
 Splutter mustard seeds, fry the broken red chillies and udad dal for 30 seconds.
 Add the curry leaves and stir them until they turn bright green (few seconds)